prvnlhr/DO.er_mern_pwa/client/src/courseData/coursesMarkDown/javascript/1_javascript_introduction/1_what_is_js.md

 // Test the merge sort function const arr = [38, 27, 43, 3, 9, 82, 10];
-console.log("Original array:", arr);
+console.log("Original array:", arr

+);
 const sortedArray = mergeSort(arr);
 console.log("Sorted array:", sortedArray);
 ```

-When you use fenced code blocks with the `javascript` language specifier, it will render the JavaScript code with proper syntax highlighting, making it more readable and easier to understand for readers.
+In fenced code blocks with the `javascript` language specifier, the JavaScript code is rendered with proper syntax highlighting for better readability.

-Note that the syntax highlighting and rendering of code blocks may vary depending on the Markdown renderer or platform you are using to view the Markdown content.
+Please note that the rendering of code blocks may vary depending on the Markdown renderer or platform you are using to view the Markdown content.